mulle-sde/mulle-sde/src/extensions/common/project/executable/README.md

 mulle-sde
 ```

-Now you can let mulle-sde fetch the required dependencies and build the project
+Now you can let **mulle-sde** fetch the required dependencies and build the project
 for you:

 ```
-mulle-sde build
+mulle-sde craft
 ```